 Mental health services in Germany

-Germany boasts a good mental health system.
+Germany boasts a good mental healthcare system.
 You can make an appointment to speak to a psychologist (Psychologe) or psychiatrist (Psychiater) by visiting your doctor or also by contacting a specialist privately.

 Most hospitals in major towns and cities generally have specialist centers for people who require mental health support, with access to psychiatrists, psychologists, nurses, and social workers.
 However, in smaller municipalities, you may need to go to your doctor in the first instance.

 You can also get advice from the following organizations: